 European financial markets, Paris’ proposals to exploit community savings

-PARIS – One week after the European summit entirely dedicated to the competitiveness of the continent’s economy, the French government has published today, Thursday 25 April, four precise proposals to better integrate European financial markets and fully exploit the enormous amount of community savings that at best it remains dormant in deposit accounts or worse it is invested in third countries, particularly in the United States.
+PARIS – One week following the European summit entirely dedicated to the competitiveness of the continent’s economy, the French government has published today, Thursday 25 April, four precise proposals to better integrate European financial markets and fully exploit the enormous amount of community savings that at best it remains dormant in deposit accounts or worse it is invested in third countries, particularly in the United States.

 The premise is now known.
 The European Union has huge financial needs to support sectors of the future, such as energy, digital and climate.
 It is estimated that net of defense and security, the needs in these three areas amount to 1,000 billion euros per year.
 At the same time, according to Eurostat, the savings of European families amounted to 35 trillion euros in 2022.
 The goal is therefore to make full use of this mountain of money.